bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 container](https://github.com/bazelbuild/rules_docker).
 Starlark, a built in deterministic python-like programming language allows developers to implement custom build logic.
-For developers this means better performance and pulling in out-of-band ad-hoc build tasks into a directed build graph that builds as a unit.
+For developers this means better performance and pulling in out-of-band ad-hoc build scripts into a directed build graph that builds as a unit.

 _To learn about how Bazel compares to other build systems, Microsoft's paper